rojala/test_rst_mod_/module1/lessons-reflection-1/Readme.md

 ### Build a simple phone book as a hash map of names to phone numbers
     see phone-book dir

-Collect word counts in a text file using a hash map
+### Collect word counts in a text file using a hash map
+    see word-count dir

 Store RGB color values in a vector or array and print them out